MicrosoftDocs/Viva/Viva/goals/copilot-intro.md

 ## Configure Copilot in Viva Goals

-Microsoft 365 Global administrators have complete control over the rollout of Copilot in Viva Goals within their organization.
+Microsoft 365 Global administrators have complete control over the rollout of Copilot in Viva Goals within their organizations.
 They can access Copilot settings from the Viva Goals admin center.

 1. To access the Copilot settings, go to the Viva Goals [admin center](https://goals.microsoft.com/admin_center).